Theory¶

 The cubic EOS are an improvement on the ideal gas model in the sense that they try to model the finite volume of the fluid molecules as well as the interactions between them.
 The present work considers three different cubic EOS – Redlich-Kwong (RK) [redlich1949], Soave-Redlich-Kwong (SRK) [soave1972], and Peng-Robinson(PR) [peng1976].
 A general expression for cubic EOS is given by

-where are the coefficients of the EOS.
-Substituting the general EOS into the above equation results in a cubic equation in terms of given by
+into the above equation results in a cubic equation in

 The coefficients are expressed as